GOPC

 Schedule

-The Course requires an attendance of one session (2 hours) per week.
-The seminars will be held on Saturday afternoon.
+The Course requires an attendance of one session (4 hours) per month.
+The seminars and workshops will be held on Saturday afternoons.

 Venue

-The seminars will be conducted via Zoom, participants are required to have online access for the seminars, the zoom links will be emailed to participants before each seminar.
+The seminars on Oct 5, Dec 7, 2024 and Jan 11, 2025 will be conducted via Zoom, participants are required to have online access for the seminars, the zoom links will be emailed to participants before each seminar.

 Awards & Accreditations